Bridging loans

 What are bridging loan charges?

-• First charge loans – if you own your property outright or are using the loan to pay off your mortgage, the bridging loan would be paid off first before other debts, if you fall behind with repayments.
+If you own your property outright or are using the loan to pay off your mortgage, the bridging loan will be paid before any other debts if you fall behind with repayments.

-• Second charge loans – if you still have a mortgage and fall behind on repayments, the mortgage would be paid off before the bridging loan if your home has to be sold to pay off your debts.
+If you have a mortgage and fall behind on repayments, the mortgage will be paid off before the bridging loan if you have to sell your home to pay off debts.

 What to consider when choosing a bridging loan

-• how much you want to borrow
+• How much you want to borrow

-• the LTV of the property you’re using as collateral
+• The LTV of the property you’re using as collateral

-• if you have a mortgage on your property
+• If you have a mortgage on your property

 How to apply for a bridging loan

-Because a bridging loan is tied to your property, the process for applying for a bridging loan is similar to a streamlined mortgage application.
-You’ll face various checks into your credit history, monthly income and outgoings, including any outstanding mortgage balance.
-The property you’re using to secure the loan will then be valued, before you finalise the loan amount and a repayment plan, before receiving your formal offer.
+Because a bridging loan is tied to your property, the process for applying for a bridging loan is similar to a mortgage application.
+A bridging loan provider will check your credit history, monthly income and outgoings, and outstanding mortgage balance.

 Need mortgage advice?